 From the Official and Statistical Register of Mississippi, 1917.

 Following his one term at the state capitol Ross returned to private life in Quitman County and in 1928 was again a candidate for Mayor of Lambert.
-Active in several non political areas in his community, Ross was a member of the local Baptist Church as well as the Knights of Pythias, Odd Fellows and Masonic lodges.
+Active in several non-political areas in his community, Ross was a member of the local Baptist Church as well as the Knights of Pythias, Odd Fellows, and Masonic lodges.
 Ula Barksdale Ross died at age 78 on July 4, 1947 and was later interred at the Lambert Cemetery.
-He was survived by his wife Myrtis, who, following her death in 1956, was interred at the same cemetery as her husband.
+He was survived by his wife Myrtis, who, following her death in 1956, was interred in the same cemetery as her husband.